codingMustache/codingMustache/README.md

 ## Joke of the Day

-Bad at golf?
-Join the club.
+Why do choirs keep buckets handy?
+So they can carry their tune

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+When Gmail first launched, how much storage did it provide for your email?
- 1. ALU
+ 1. 512MB
- 2. CPU
+ 2. 5GB
- 3. RAM
+ 3. 1GB
- 4. Register
+ 4. Unlimited

 <details>
   <summary>Answer</summary>
-  ALU
+  1GB
 </details>